-One year full-time or up to four years part-time from initial enrolment.
+One year full-time or up to four years part-time from initial enrolment diploma@cs.auckland.ac.nz

-diploma@cs.auckland.ac.nz

-Master of Science (MSc)
+Master of Science (MSc) in Computer Science

 MSc is a one-year research programme by thesis only.
 This is our core programme designed to develop research skills in Computer Science.